 - Rice powder and oatmeal make it cream-colored and translucent

-- May leave residue for very dark, thick hair
+- Requires more blending in very dark, thick hair

 2. Best Powder with Brush: Two Goats Apothecary All Natural Vegan Dry Shampoo Powder